trustline-inc/probity/docs/development.md

 ### Publishing

-We use [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry) to publish to the npm registry now.
 Below are the steps to publish a new version:

 1. Update `version` in `package.json` and commit the change